Quantifying Knowledge Distillation Using Partial Information Decomposition: Empirical Validation

-\textbf{Dataset:} We use the CIFAR-10 dataset \citep{cifar10Dataset} with 60000 32x32 colour images belonging to 10 classes, with 6000 images per class.
-The training set consists of 50000 images (5000 per class) and the test set is 10000 images (1000 per class).
+We use the CIFAR-10 dataset \cite{cifar10Dataset} with 60,000 32x32 colour images belonging to 10 classes, with 6,000 images per class.
+The training set consists of 50,000 images (5,000 per class) and the test set is 10,000 images (1,000 per class).
 The PID values are evaluated over the same test set.
+Similarly, CIFAR-100 dataset \cite{cifar100Dataset} contains 32x32 color images belonging to 100 classes with 600 images from each class.
+The dataset is split into training and test sets with 500 and 100 images per class in each split, respectively.
+While this split was used to train the teacher, the students were trained only on a subset of training data with only 100 samples per class.
+For the transfer learning setup, a teacher model initialized with pre-trained weights for the ImageNet dataset \cite{imageNetDataset} was used.
+Students were distilled using the CUB-200-2011 dataset \cite{cub200Dataset}.
+The ImageNet dataset contains 1,281,167 training images, 50,000 validation images and 100,000 test images belonging to 1,000 general object classes.
+The CUB-200-2011 dataset contains 11,768 images of 200 bird species.